-Use of credit cards in Japan is much more limited than in the U.S. If you do bring a credit card, Kansai suggests Visa.
-MasterCard is not widely accepted, and you must travel to Kyoto or Osaka to use American Express to get a cash advance.
-(However, you can cash your own personal checks at any American Express office if you are a cardholder.)
+Use of credit cards in Japan is much more limited than in the U.S. If you do bring a credit card, Kansai suggests Visa and Mastercard.

 Debit Cards

 There are international ATMs on the Kansai Gaidai campus, but when you are traveling, you will find ATMs at Japanese Post Offices!